-Section 1.1 Being Enrolled in a Neighborhood HealthSource RI Plan
+Section 1.1 Being Enrolled in a Neighborhood Plan

 Neighborhood offers a plan known as a Health Maintenance Organization (HMO).
-(This is only available through Healthsource RI.)
 This means that Neighborhood arranges for your health care through a network of contracted health care providers and facilities.

 ⇒ You will need to choose a primary care provider (PCP).
 If you do not choose a PCP, Neighborhood will choose one for you.
 Your PCP will be responsible for managing your care.
 You may change your PCP at any time to another provider in Neighborhood's network.
 For more information, please see Chapter 3.